nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 The notebooks you will run depends on certain Python libraries like `NLTK.` The `NLTK` library has built-in support for dozens of corpora and trained models that need to be installed using the corpus downloader.
 The following steps walk you through adding these dependencies.

-1. Within the `notebooks` folder, click the notebook called `00 init`.
+1. Within the `notebooks` folder, select the notebook called `00 init`.
 This will open the notebook so you can read and execute the code it contains.

 2. Run each cell in the notebook to install the required libraries.

 ### Task 2: Read through and execute the Summarization notebook

-1. Within the `notebooks` folder, click the notebook called `01 Summarize`.
+1. Within the `notebooks` folder, select the notebook called `01 Summarize`.
 This will open the notebook so you can read and execute the code it contains.

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.

 ### Task 3: Provision the Azure Machine Learning Workspace and Create the Summarization service

-1. Within the `notebooks` folder, click the notebook called `02 Deploy Summarizer Web Service`.
+1. Within the `notebooks` folder, sekect the notebook called `02 Deploy Summarizer Web Service`.
 This will open the notebook so you can read and execute the code it contains.

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.